|Pilgrim Way Ministries

 Christianity”, signifying the numerical smallness and spiritual humility of such churches and Christians.
 We make no great claims for

 ourselves and we have no aspirations for worldly greatness.
-Our only desire is to preach Christ and Him Crucified and to remain faithful to the
+Our only desire is to preach Christ and Him Crucified and to remain faithful to

-as the preserved word of God in English.
+Bible as the preserved word of God in English.